 Sounds simple, doesn’t it?

 And yet, it’s probably the toughest part of building your brand.
-Because it needs to be short, memorable, meaningful, distinctive and also unite and bring people together at the same time.
+Because it needs to be short, memorable, relevant, distinctive and also unite and bring people together at the same time.
 That’s quite a chunky old challenge for mere words.